pnuu/fmiopendata/wfs.md

 ## Mareograph Water Temperature Daily Statistical Values

 Daily water temperature average, minimum and maximum from 14 locations.
 By default, the data is returned from last 744 hours.
-The data is returned in time value pair format.
+The data is retuned in time value pair format.

 * Query ID: `fmi::observations::mareograph::daily::timevaluepair`
 * Available arguments: